aabout early development instrument data

 - The EDI questionnaire is available in English and French.

-- The EDI tool contains 104 questions, five domains and 16 sub-domains.
-Each of the sub-domains represents a relatively homogenous aspect of a child's development.
+- The EDI tool contains more than a hundred questions covering five domains and 16 sub-domains.
+Each of the sub-domains represents a relatively homogenous aspect of a child’s development.
 The five domains are as follows:

 - Physical Health and Well-being

 - Language and Cognitive Development

 - Communication Skills and General Knowledge.

 - Completed EDI questionnaires were sent to the Offord Centre for Child Studies for data entry and preliminary analysis.

 Data Analysis Methods

 - Invalid EDI cases (missing data on more than one EDI domain), cases missing a sex designation, cases with residential postal codes outside of Peel and cases identified as having a special need or missing special needs designation were removed from analysis.